Ossi90/Arduino_Heat_And_Humidity/README.md

 # Arduino_Heat_And_Humidity
-Arduino heat and humidity sensor combined with a switch button and LCD screen
+Old project regarding a Arduino heat and humidity sensor combined with a switch button and LCD screen